FokkerYe/ModSecurity-with-Nginx_ProxyPass/README.md

 sudo nano /etc/nginx/modsecurity.conf
 ```
 Add the IP Blocking Rule:
-Add the following rule to block the IP 103.101.15.218.
+Add the following rule to block the IP 109.110.15.218.
 Place it anywhere in the file (ideally in a section where you're managing custom rules, like at the end of the file).
 ```
-SecRule REMOTE_ADDR "@ipMatch 103.101.15.218" \
+SecRule REMOTE_ADDR "@ipMatch 109.110.15.218" \
-    "id:1001,deny,status:403,msg:'Blocking IP 103.101.15.218',severity:2"
+    "id:1001,deny,status:403,msg:'Blocking IP109.110.15.2188',severity:2"
 ```
 Explanation:
 ```